IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - The platform will initially only support one currency (INR) and one language (English).

 ### 2.6 Assumptions and Dependencies
-- Shoppers, shippers, and vendors have access to devices with stable internet connections.
+- Shoppers and vendors have access to devices with stable internet connections.
 - Third-party service integrations for payment, logistics, and notifications will be reliable.
 - The system will initially support domestic transactions only.
 - The platform assumes that third-party services (e.g., payment gateways, shipping APIs) will be available and reliable for integration.
 Any downtime or outages from these services will need to be handled by fallback mechanisms or error notifications.